Hona/Up.NET/README.md

 # Up.NET
-.NET Core API wrapper for the Up bank API
+.NET 5 API wrapper for the Up bank